messagesafe/messagesafe.github.io/README.md

 ## Cryptography

-MessageSafe uses third party JavaScript implementations of standard security protocols
+MessageSafe uses third party JavaScript implementations of standard security protocols.
+Details can be found in the code itself.

 Encryption